 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

-Fill a large pot with water (I always use my stock pot, since I am usually doing larger batches of vegetables) and heat until boiling.
+Fill a large pot with water (I always use my stockpot, since I am usually doing larger batches of vegetables) and heat until boiling.
 Place the vegetables in a wire basket and submerge them completely.
 Cover the pot and set the timer for the appropriate time.
-The boil time varies according to type of vegetable.
+The boil time varies according to the type of vegetable.

 Fill a separate large pot with ice water.
 Once the vegetables have finished blanching, remove them from the boiling water and submerge them in the ice water.
 This stops the cooking process.
 Leave them in the ice water for at least a minute.